heisantosh/redshiftctl/README.md

 ## Polybar

-This was initially designed for use in a polybar custom script module.
+This was initially designed for use in a polybar module.
 The goal was to support mappings for scroll up and scroll down actions to decrease and increase color temperatures respectively as well as toggling redshift on/off.

 ![Polybar redshift](https://raw.githubusercontent.com/heisantosh/redshiftctl/main/polybar_redshift.gif)